Microsoft unveils updates across Azure Cognitive Services and Azure Machine Learning

 Automated ML UI is also now generally available in Azure Machine Learning.
 Based on innovations from Microsoft Research, Automated ML UI allows data scientists to build AI models more easily while sustaining high model quality.
 Developers can build and deploy predictive models for common use cases — such as classification, regression, and forecasting — without having to write code.

 Dovetailing with Designer and Automated ML UI, ML Assisted Labeling triggers automatic machine learning models to accelerate data labeling, as well as a new set of security and enterprise readiness features for Azure Machine Learning.
 Operation-level role-based access control security support, currently in preview, offers granular control over AI projects to set custom roles or reuse prebuilt roles in order to control specific operations for individual users in a workspace.
-As for Azure ML Integration with mlflow, an open source platform for AI lifecycle management, it now includes support for submitting jobs to the cloud, model registry and deployment support, and expanded UI experimentation features.
+And Azure ML Integration with mlflow, an open source platform for AI lifecycle management, now includes support for submitting jobs to the cloud, model registry and deployment support, and expanded UI experimentation features.

 Bot Service